vishal-pathak-18/Journal-App/journalApp/README.md

 ## 🎯 Key Takeaways from the Project

-- **Building Scalable Microservices** with event-driven architecture using Kafka.
 - **Optimizing Performance** using Redis caching for frequent API calls.
 - **Enhancing Security & Access Control** with JWT-based authentication.
 - **Automating Sentiment Analysis** to provide real-time insights to users.